Silverpeas/Silverpeas-Core/core-configuration/src/main/config/migrations/scripts/README.txt

   scripts/<module>/[<version>|<fromVersion>/

 where:
-  <module> is the name of the module (see migration descriptor in the modules/ directory) they
+  <module> is the name of the module (see migration descriptors in the modules/ directory) they
   belong to,
   <version> is the current version at which the module has to be installed,
   <fromVersion> is the upgrade version (prefixed by the word 'up'); it means the version from which
   a module will be upgraded to the next one.